Dalziel and Pascoe series

 Literature form

-Twenty-three novels, one novel and story collection
+Twenty-three novels, one novella and story collection

 Crime, mystery, detective